-Some sales leaders provide their team tools such as LinkedIn® Sales Navigator without any training.
+Some sales managers provide their team tools such as LinkedIn® Sales Navigator without any training.
 They say, “Here’s the tool, go forth and make your numbers!”

 Is it possible for sellers to achieve quota without knowing how to properly leverage a tool that has been provided to them?
 Or, in order to improve sales performance, do they need training on how to effectively use the tool to prospect, build pipeline, and convert leads into sales conversations?